 Another specific challenge speaking about SME position and its role in the economy is its ability to contribute to business sustainability.
 Business sustainability is the inclusion of financial, environmental and social concerns into business decisions.
 SMEs are impacted by the global context and current conditions of business environment to integrate sustainability into their core businesses (Horova, 2012).
 But to find those sustainability objectives can sometimes pull them in several different directions (Network for Business Sustainability, 2013).
-There might be a SMEs question, how can maintain competitiveness and contribute to sustainability?
+There might be a question, how SMEs can maintain competitiveness and contribute to sustainability?
 Flexibility, knowledge and innovation are the essential answers to their survival.
-Through innovation, SMEs can serve as a lever for environmental protection and create social value (Network for Business Sustainability, 2013).
+Through innovation, SMEs can serve as a lever for environmental protection and create social value (Network for Business problems of this sector, but in addition they are still more in touch with competitiveness and sustainability topic in general.